-Maximum Residual Disinfectant level (MRDL): The highest level of a disinfectant allowed in drinking water.
+Maximum Residual Disinfectant Level (MRDL): the highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+Maximum Residual Disinfectant Level Goal (MRDLG): the level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.

-Millirems per year (mrem/year): The measure of radiation absorbed by the body.
+Millirems per year (mrem/year): the measure of radiation absorbed by the body.